cirosantilli/python-utils/tests/readme.md

-unit tests for scripts and modules
+Unit tests for scripts and modules.